namhyung/uftrace/README.md

 In the c function it called getpid() which is a library function implemented in the C library (glibc) on normal systems - the same goes to __cxa_atexit().

+Users can use various filter options to limit functions it records/prints.
+The depth filter (-D option) is to omit functions under the given call depth.
+The time filter (-t option) is to omit functions running less than the given time.
+And the function filters (-F and -N options) are to show/hide functions under the given function.

-The report command lets you know which function spends longest time including its children (total time).
+The report command lets you know which function spends the longest time including its children (total time).

     $ uftrace report